 007: Mudkip, 008: Marshtomp, 009: Swampert

 Yup, in the end I did choose Mudkip for my adventure in Sapphire.
 I’m not sure why I did choose it (this happened before I started the pattern above) and sure it happened before Mudkip became a meme all over the interwebs (“I herd u liek Mudkipz”).
-It’s definitely a usable Pokemon since it does grown into the Water/Ground type which makes Electric types near useless against it.
+It’s definitely a usable Pokemon since it does grow into the Water/Ground type which makes Electric types near useless against it.
 Very awesome Pokemon and I can’t wait to transfer it to Y in a couple days!

 In OR/AS like the other starters it also gains a new Mega evolution but unlike Blaziken and Sceptile, I feel like it got the short end of the stick.
 Nothing much to report, but hey something for my current Swampert to enjoy!